openfox-opensource/mediawiki-extensions-StructuredSearch/README.md

 ```$wgStructuredSearchThumbSize```
 Files pages result getting special field which calls 'self_thumb'.
 This configuration defined the dimensions of this thumb.
 Default is 150X150.

+### Predefined fields - authors field configuration

+ `$wgStructuredSearchFilterAuthorsBySearchNamespaces`

+ If set true, would get authors list just from page defined in namespaces of the search.
+Default is true
+ (TODO: Is there any reason to set it to false?)

+ `$wgStructuredSearchShowAuthorsBots`
+If set true, would show also  bots as part of author list.
+Default is false.

 ## Hooks
 ```